fgregg/fgregg.github.io/_posts/2022-01-04-weeknotes.md

 hours of meetings i can be schedule for during a week by hooking into the Calendly and Google Calendar APIs.
 Sounds like a yak i shouldn't shave, but I might.

+#### Chicago Journalist Association
+I got DataMade's plaque from the Chicago Journalist Association for our first place award of Best Series for the [The Circuit](https://thecircuit.cc/).